-As of September 30, 2020, the Company has the power to vote for approximately 87.4% of the common shares of its subsidiary, Santa Fe, and Santa Fe owned approximately 68.8% of the common shares of Portsmouth Square, Inc. InterGroup also directly owns approximately 13.7% of the common shares of Portsmouth.
-Historically, the Company's principal source of revenue is derived from the investment of its subsidiary, Portsmouth, in the Justice Investors Limited Partnership ("Justice" or the "Partnership") inclusive of hotel room revenue, food and beverage revenue, garage revenue, and revenue from other operating departments.
+As of March 31, 2021, the Company owns approximately 71.3% of the common shares of Portsmouth Square, Inc. Historically, the Company's principal source of revenue is derived from the investment of its subsidiary, Portsmouth, in the Justice Investors Limited Partnership ("Justice" or the "Partnership") inclusive of hotel room revenue, food and beverage revenue, garage revenue, and revenue from other operating departments.
 Justice owns the Hotel and related facilities, including a five-level underground parking garage.
 The financial statements of Justice have been consolidated with those of the Company.
 However, the impact of the COVID-19 pandemic is highly uncertain and management expects that the ongoing length and severity of the economic downturn will have a material adverse impact on our business, financial condition, liquidity and financial results.